kolenaIO/kolena/examples/semantic_segmentation/README.md

     The result masks will be stored under `s3://{args.out_bucket}/coco-stuff-10k/results/{args.model}` directory in your bucket.

+3. [`seed_activation_map.py`](semantic_segmentation/seed_activation_map.py) demonstrates how to generate activation masks from the aformentioned model inferences.
+If you wish to generate your own, use the `--out_bucket` argument to provide an AWS S3 bucket with write access for the activation masks can be written to.

 Command line arguments are defined within each script to specify what model to use and what test suite to seed/evaluate.
 Run a script using the `--help` flag for more information: